rhoot/Gw2Browser/README.md

 --------------------------

 The application is written specifically for MSVC10+, as it links with DirectX9 and gw2DatTools.
-It features some C++11 features available in said compiler, since gw2DatTools won't compile without those C++11 features anyway.
+It also uses some C++11 features available in said compiler, since gw2DatTools won't compile without those features anyway.

 ### Required libraries